Generative Hints: Experiments and Results

-We observe consistent improvements across all datasets through the use of generative hints, with performance gains evident for both ViT-B and Swin-B. Table~2 also reports the hint loss computed on virtual examples using the symmetric KL divergence defined in Definition~7 with a temperature of $T=1$.
-While data augmentations alone show limited performance on the generated examples, training with the hint objective substantially improves alignment and overall performance.
+\textbf{Results.} Table~\ref{tab:combined_hint_results} reports top-1 accuracy averaged across the three hint types (spatial, photometric, and cropping), with per-hint results provided in the Appendix.
+We also report the hint loss computed on virtual examples using the symmetric KL divergence with temperature $T=1$.
+The baseline hint loss is computed by evaluating the trained baseline model on virtual examples and their transformations, measuring the implicit invariance learned through augmentation alone.

-The hint objective acts as an additional regularizer, providing self-supervised training on virtual examples through an auxiliary task, which ensures better alignment of model predictions throughout training.
+We observe consistent improvements across all datasets and both architectures through the use of generative hints.
+The substantial reduction in hint loss on virtual examples (from $\sim$0.2-0.7 down to $\sim$10$^{-7}$-10$^{-4}$) demonstrates that explicit invariance enforcement successfully teaches the model to respect the specified transformations.
+While data augmentation alone provides some implicit invariance (as reflected in the baseline hint loss), the explicit hint objective on virtual examples substantially improves both invariance alignment and classification performance.
+This validates our hypothesis that virtual examples provide additional learning signal beyond what is available through augmentation on labeled data alone.